 Peer mentoring can be especially useful in workplaces where there aren’t enough senior leaders or employees to coach junior team members.
 For that reason, matching peers to mentor one another is a convenient solution.

-A formalized peer mentorship program is a more structured way of setting up these relationships.
+A formalized peer mentoring program is a more structured way of setting up these relationships.
 Companies set these up to help with employee retention, development, and engagement.

-• Defining the purpose and goals of the program
+- Defining the purpose and goals of the peer mentor program.

-• Planning out how long the program will run and when/how it will be evaluated.
+- Planning out how long the peer mentor program will run and when/how it will be evaluated.

-These well-structured programs contrast with the more informal types of peer mentoring that can go on in the workplace.
+These well-structured programs contrast with the more informal types of peer mentoring in the workplace.
 These could be:

 Informal peer mentoring is great, but it can be hard to scale and isn’t as effective in achieving specific company goals.